TarunyaProgrammer/TarunyaProgrammer/README.md

-# Hi, I’m Tarunya
+# Hi, I'm Tarunya

-Full-stack (MERN + TypeScript) developer focused on building reliable, user-facing systems and offline-capable web applications.
+Full-stack developer who builds things that hold up under real conditions — offline, at scale, and in production.

-I work across modern browser APIs, React data architectures, and Node/Express backends with authentication and persistence.
+I work across the full MERN stack: React data architectures and browser APIs on the front, Node/Express with auth and persistence on the back, and WebSockets when state needs to stay in sync across clients in real time.

-Currently exploring PWAs, frontend architecture, and cloud-native open source.
+Currently going deeper on PWAs, frontend systems design, and cloud-native open source.
 ## About

-I like working on problems where real-world constraints shape the solution — offline usage, imperfect data, and evolving requirements.
+I like working on problems where real-world constraints shape the solution — real-time sync, offline usage, imperfect data, and evolving requirements.

 I value clarity over cleverness and aim to write code that remains understandable as systems grow.